mileskerr/manjaro-dotfiles/README.md

 # dotfiles

-for educational purposes only, this is what not to use as your config files
+please don't try to use this complete set of dotfiles, they are designed just to work only on my system and barely do that.
+Go ahead and stick to copy and pasting portions of it manually at your discretion if you want to copy the look

+status bar has modules for protonvpn and spotify, which display the connection status and current song respectively. there are also keybinds in the i3 config to toggle the vpn on and off and control the spotify playback. this all relies on protonvpn-cli and spotify-tui

-spotify-tui is needed for the spotify integration in the status bar and the ibhagwan fork of picom for the rounded corners
+ibhagwan fork of picom is needed for the rounded corners

-fonts used are IBM Plex, fontawesome 4, and unifont
+fonts used are IBM Plex, fontawesome 4, and unifont, apparently.
+I don't remember what unifont is used for though so you might not need it.